wrytherUC/TrailAnywhere/README.md

 #### Example

-**Given**: UserA is logged in, and trail “French Park” data is available
+**Given**: UserB is logged in, and trail “French Park” data is available

 **When**: UserB submits an alert that contains bad language for trail “French Park”

-**Then**: The TrailAnywhere app will show an error prompt saying "No profane language is allowed for trail alerts!"
+**Then**: The TrailAnywhere app will show an error prompt saying "No profane language is allowed for trail alerts!," when UserB hits the submit button.

 ## Class Diagram